 September 30, 2020, is National Women’s Health and Fitness Day.
-At the John Wayne Cancer Institute at Providence Saint John’s Health Center, we want to help women across the country understand the importance of being aware of your own health and wellness.
+At the Saint John’s Cancer Institute, we want to help women across the country understand the importance of being aware of your own health and wellness.
 Today we review wellness resources, cancer prevention, nutrition, and exercise tips to help you take control of your health.

 Women’s Health Tips

 Be sure to stay on top of women well visits and health screenings.

 Make an appointment for your annual wellness visit even if you are feeling well.
 It’s important to have an annual exam with your health care provider.
 An annual exam may be the most important proactive measure you can take for yourself.